Alvkoen/barely-incharge/README.md

 - A `token.json` file is created with your credentials
 - Future runs will use this token (no browser popup)
 - The token is valid until you revoke access

+## Development

+This project was developed in Cursor with AI assistance.